 Figure 8.1 presents the percentage distribution of persons with a major disability, by district.
-It shows that Muhanga is ranked second last among all districts by number of people with a major disability; its percentage (1.8%) is far below the national average (4.5%).
+It shows that Rusizi district has 4.2% of people with a major disability (the same as Nyamasheke district).
+This percentage is slightly below the national average of 4.5%, ranking the district third last among Western Province districts after Nyabihu (1.9%) and Rubavu (2.5%).